getapid/apid/site/content/blog/golang-authenticated-endpoint.md

 }
 ```

 Simple enough.
+We define the data type of a `beer` and an `inventory` of two beers.
-We started an HTTP server listening on port 8080.
+We start an HTTP server listening on port 8080.
-We provided a handler function (`ListBeers`) for that server.
+We provide a handler function (`ListBeers`) for that server.
 Go is going to forward every request
 that comes on port 8080 to the `ListBeers` function we wrote.
-What `ListBeers` does is convert its inventory of beers to JSON so that they can be
+What `ListBeers` does is convert our inventory of beers to JSON so that they can be
 sent back to whoever made the request.

 You can test it out with `curl` in the terminal: